seansweda/mutter-push/README.md

 Mutter Push is a ZNC module that will send notifications to Apple's Push Notification Service for any messages that match keywords in the client settings; this includes: private messages, private notices, channel messages, channel notices, and own nickname.

+The module is work in progress, but should be stable enough for every day use.
+Users are more than welcome to submit feature requests or patches for inclusion.

 ### Download ###

 You can download the module from bitbucket: